Harvesting rights

 First Nations and Métis Outreach Program (The Law Centre, University of Victoria) — Free legal help — Victoria

-Legal aid navigators — Support and referral services
+Legal aid navigators — Support and referral services for legal aid clients

 Lawyer Referral Service — Helps you find a lawyer to take your case — Call 604-687-3221 (Greater Vancouver) or 1-800-663-1919 (elsewhere in BC)